brunobastosrodrigues/sirq-ts/README.md

 - If port 8080 is already in use, map to a different host port (for example `-p 8081:80`), or update `docker-compose.yml`.
 - To run without building (if no source changes were made since the last build) omit `--build`.
-- If you prefer the new Docker CLI syntax, `docker compose` (no hyphen) works the same as `docker-compose` on recent Docker versions.
+- Use the Docker Compose V2 CLI (`docker compose` — no hyphen), e.g. `docker compose up -d --build`; this is the recommended syntax on recent Docker versions.

 ---